markmehere/Aerofoil/README.txt

 Aerofoil is a port of John Calhoun's Glider PRO

-Currently, only Windows is supported, but the code has been significantly rewritten to keep the OS-specific code to a minimum and isolated to a few specific projects.
+It currently supports Windows and Android, and the code has been significantly rewritten to keep the OS-specific code to a minimum and isolated to a few specific projects.